top of page

 This is where the parallels with leadership become clear.

-Leadership, whether organisational or personal, has always been less about control and more about clarity.
+Leadership, whether organizational or personal, has always been less about control and more about clarity.

 Designing a Life in an Age of Change